 A subsidised rent is payable for the share which remains in our ownership and is payable until the property is owned outright.
-We will increase the rent either yearly or two-yearly, depending upon the terms of the lease.
+We will review and increase the rent on an annual basis in accordance with the terms of the lease.